Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data indicates several noteworthy trends regarding working capital, revenue, and working capital turnover ratios over the examined periods.
+The quarterly financial data reveals fluctuating trends in working capital, revenue, and working capital turnover over the specified periods.
+An analysis of these trends provides insights into the company's operational efficiency and liquidity management.

 Working Capital